 South of Taitung, the scenery remains rocky and dramatic, but then transforms to sand dunes and open expanses as one approaches Kenting National Park, occupying the southern tip of the country and home to the best beaches on Taiwan’s main island.

-I've decided to start my guide from the first point on the east coast (excluding the far north) where the mountains meet the sea, at the southern end of the rice-paddy-dominated Yilan plains.
-This winding coastal route is called the Suao-Hualien/Suhua Highway, or Provincial Highway #9 (which becomes the inland highway through the East Rift Valley south of Hualien).
+I’ve decided to start my guide from the first point on the east coast (excluding the far north) where the mountains meet the sea, at the southern end of the rice-paddy-dominated Yilan plains.
+This winding coastal route from Suao, Yilan to Hualien is called the Suao-Hualien/Suhua Highway, or Provincial Highway #9 (which becomes the inland highway through the East Rift Valley south of Hualien).

-Suao Cold Springs (蘇澳冷泉) is Taiwan's most famous cold spring town.
+Starting in Yilan, Suao Cold Springs (蘇澳冷泉) is Taiwan’s most famous cold spring town.
 The town looks very similar to hot spring towns found all over the island, with multiple hotels and spas offering a full range of experiences, from cheap and gritty to posh and upscale, but the water itself is freezing cold.
-Some of the cheaper, more popular ones have a reputation for being a little dirty.
 Obviously, the town is only popular in summer, and attracts many families with kids.
-I've never stopped Suao Cold Springs because I strongly prefer the natural setting of Dongao Cold Spring south of Suao (see below).
+I’ve never stopped Suao Cold Springs because I like the natural setting of Dongao Cold Spring south of Suao (see below), but if you want a convenenient place to cool down in summer on the way to Hualien, Suao may be for you!

 After the highway winds upward for some time and reaches its crescendo, you will suddenly be rewarded with an incredible view of the wide Dong Ao bay to the south.
 After you descend and reach the small aboriginal town of Dong Ao, watch for a small sign (or ask around if you can’t find it) to the rustic Dong Ao Cold Spring (東澳冷泉).